Star fows and multisingular hyperbolicity: Presentation of our results

-Just this once, the main result of this paper is the statement of a definition.
-We want to exhibit a definition of hyperbolicity which allows two singularities $\sigma_1,\sigma_2$ of different indices to be robustly in the same chain recurrent class $C$, as such example as been announced in \cite{dL}.

-\subsubsection{The extended linear Poincar\'e flow}
+\subsection{The extended linear Poincar\'e flow}

-We deal with a vector field whose flow does not preserve any dominated splitting.
-As said before, it is natural to look for the hyperbolic structure on the normal bundle by considering the linear Poincar\'e flow (see the precise definition in Section~\ref{ss.Poincare}).

-However, as we deal with singular flows, the linear Poincar\'e flow is not defined everywhere: it is not defined on the singularities.
-A way proposed by \cite{GLW} for bypassing this difficulty is the so called \emph{extended linear Poincar\'e flow} (see the precise definition in Section~\ref{s.extended}); we present it roughly below.
+The hyperbolic structure we will define does not lie on the tangent bundle, but on the normal bundle.
+However the flows we consider are singular and so that the normal bundle (and therefore the linear Poincar\'e flow) is not defined at the singularities.
+In \cite{GLW}, the authors define the notion of \emph{extended linear Poincar\'e flow} defined on some sort of blow-up of the singularities.
+Our notion of \emph{multisingular hyperbolicity} will be expressed in term of this extended linear Poincar\'e flow (see the precise definition in Section~\ref{s.extended}); we present it roughly below.

 \begin{itemize} \item The linear Poincar\'e flow is the natural linear cocycle over the flow, on the normal bundle to the flow.
 The dynamics on the fibers is the quotient of the derivative of the flow by the direction of the flow: this is possible as the direction of the flow is invariant.